jharsh1202/whats-the-weather_android/README.md

 # WhatstheWeather
-App to check weather for any ciy.
+Android app to check weather for any ciy.
 * You may clone this app and add more UI and features that won't be too hard

 ## Creating your Whats the Weather Application